Spectral Clustering for Crowdsourcing with Inherently Distinct Task Types: Background

-Our hard-easy model is motivated by applications where certain tasks can inherently be more difficult than others.
-Precisely, we characterize the crowd's potential for a type-$k$ task by the mean-squared reliability $\norm{r_k}$ and assume the following condition between the two types. \begin{assumption} There exists an ``easy'' and ``hard'' task type denoted as $k_j = 1$ and $k_j = 2$, respectively, where
+This \emph{hard-easy model} is motivated by applications where certain tasks can inherently be more difficult than others.
+We characterize the collective potential of the crowd of workers for type $k$ by the Euclidean norm of the corresponding reliability vectors $\norm{r_k}$, where $r_k = (r_{k1}, \dots, r_{kn})$.
+In keeping with the motivation of studying problems with hard and easy tasks, we assume the following: \begin{assumption} The reliability vectors satisfy

-\end{assumption} Note that our indexing of easy and hard tasks as $k_j = 1$ and $k_j = 2$ is without loss of generality, and is not known by the algorithm.